ferenckata/SQSeminarPaper/manuscript.md

 Bioinformatics and computational biology are continuously gaining importance in biological research.
 About 90% of researchers rely on results produced by scientific software [@doi:10.1109/MIC.2014.88].
 In turn, scientists are heavily relying on inventions of computer science and software engineering, such as programming languages, programming paradigms, or container solutions.
-However, adopting practices from other fields is not without difficulties.
+However, adopting practices from other fields is not without difficulties and scientific software development tend to lag behind.
 One implication of using outdated or poor software engineering practices is that incorrect software results in invalid scientific findings [@doi:10.1109/MIC.2014.88; @doi:10.7717/peerj-cs.839].
-Beyond that, even when the software performs as intended, researchers spend significant amount of time on software building using suboptimal practices which can further increase the necessary time investment in the future [@doi:10.1016/j.jss.2020.110848].
+Beyond that, even when the software performs as intended, researchers spend significant amount of time on software building using suboptimal practices which can further increase the necessary time investment in the future [@doi:10.1016/j.jss.2020.110848; @{https://c2.com/doc/oopsla92.html}; @doi:10.1145/2160718.2160733].
-Saving time in early development at the expense of future maintenance is known (in the software engineering literature) as accumulation of technical debt [@{https://c2.com/doc/oopsla92.html}; @doi:10.1145/2160718.2160733].

 Good software development practices have been established in other software-heavy endeavours to mitigate the risk of incorrect software solutions.
 However, bioinformaticians or more generally scientists working with scientific software often lack formal education in computer science or software development [@doi:10.1109/SECSE.2009.5069155; @doi:10.7717/peerj-cs.839; @doi:10.1371/journal.pcbi.1005412].